Cyphostemma currorii (Hook.f.) Desc.

 Cobas Tree, Butter Tree

 Cissus currori (basionym), Cissus crameriana, Cissus macropus, Cyphostemma cramerianum, Cyphostemma macropus, Vitis currori, Vitis macropus

-Cyphostemma currorii is a perennial, deciduous succulent shrub or small tree with a bloated, water-storing trunk, with yellowish to orange bark.
+Cyphostemma currorii is a perennial, deciduous, succulent shrub or small tree with a bloated, water-storing trunk with yellowish to orange bark.
 The tree remember a dwarf Baobab in shape and most often reaches up to 10 feet (3 m) high, but sometimes up to 20 feet (6 meters).
 It is for the most part of the year leafless.
-When leaves are present, they are large, divided into three segments and fleshy.
+When leaves are present, they are large, divided into 3 segments and fleshy.
 The cream-colored flowers and bright-green fruit are borne on long stalks.

 How to Grow and Care

 Wild Grape is a very sought-after plant for the garden, as are other caudiciform plants such as Baobabs, Adeniums and Tylecodons.
 They make superb container or open garden subjects in and around the garden, especially around swimming pools and courtyards.
 Because this species grows mainly in the summer, plants must be kept dry during the colder winter months.
 They are ideal accent plants for a rockery or may be planted in a large container on a sunny protected patio.